Why (and How) to Deal With Difficult Employees

 What if none of that works?

 Before you escalate a situation, be sure that you’ve made every effort to be fair, and that you’ve kept a written record of the problem behaviors, the impact of these behaviors, and the feedback that you delivered.
-This could reduce both pushback from your superiors or from the problem employee, and it may lower litigation risks or negative repercussions that might impact internal or public perceptions of your organization.
+This could reduce both pushback from your superiors or from the difficult employee, and it may lower litigation risks or negative repercussions that might impact internal or public perceptions of your organization.